Repeating & Common Forms

 Learn more about Study Roles.

 Repeating forms are forms that you can use multiple times during a study.
 These forms allow users to capture data for the same set of questions multiple times during a single event or study.
 Vault displays repeating forms on the casebook schedule.
 If there is more than one repeating form completed in a casebook, the casebook schedule displays the form name with a count of forms.
 Repeating forms are associated with a study event.
-To view repeating forms, navigate to that form using either the breadcrumb menu or the form carousel.
+To view repeating forms, navigate to that form using either the breadcrumb menu or the casebook schedule.

 Your study’s design may limit the number of times a repeating form can repeat.